isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-does-an-ant-exterminator-cost/index.md

 layout: post
 ---

 Having an ant infestation in your home or office could be problematic, especially when ants invade large colonies.
 Though ants are classified as a non-disease vector, ant stings are painful and often trigger allergies in people.
 How so you get rid of ants then?
-Well, the question at hand is, how much does an ant [exterminator](https://pestpolicy.com/ant-exterminator-in-bellevue/) cost?
+Well, the question at hand is, how much does an ant [exterminator](https://pestpolicy.com/ant-exterminator-in-bellevue/)cost?

 The direct answer would be accost range that would go to as low as $70 and as high as $1250.